-At the beginning of 2000 Semperviva association opened a farm as a project to recover the Karakachan breeds.
+At the beginning of 2000 the Semperviva association opened a farm as a project to recover the Karakachan breeds.
 Today the farm is self-financed.
 There are 700 Karakachan sheep, 30 Karakachan horses and 45 Karakachan dogs.

 The objective of the Presidium is to bring attention to and preserve this traditional breed of sheep.
-There are only a small number left because they have been bred with other varieties.
+There are only a small number left because they have been bred with other breeds.
 The producers have worked for more than ten years to find pure breeds; searching remote mountainous areas where some poor shepherds live and have kept their flocks separate from others.

-The aim of the Presidium is to revive the breeding of this heritage sheep breed and to valorize the products obtained by Karakachan sheep’s milk: white cheese and yogurt.
-Nowadays in Bulgaria, in the majority of shops and restaurant, industrial cheeses and dairy products are sold, while the hand-made products are neither appreciated nor valued.
+The aim of the Presidium is to revive the breeding of this heritage sheep breed and to promote the products obtained by Karakachan sheep’s milk: white cheese and yogurt.
+Nowadays in Bulgaria, in the majority of shops and restaurants, industrial cheeses and dairy products are sold, while the hand-made products are neither appreciated nor valued.
 It is therefore necessary to work in order to promote them and to build a taste consciousness.

-Vlahi, Pirin Mountains, Blagoevgrad Province, Southwest Bulgaria
+Vlahi, Pirin mountains, Blagoevgrad province, Southwest Bulgaria

 tel. +359 888788121

-tel. +359 886 839 137
+tel. +359 886839137